 Karine is 20 years old and a student in digital communications.
-She is one of our subscribers and was selected to be lone of our models for our photo shoots.
-A content creator on social networks, Karine talks to us today about her teenage years, her relationship with periods and her opinion on Elia menstrual panties.
+She is one of our subscribers and was selected to be one of our models for our photo shoots.
+A content creator on social networks, today Karine talks openly to us about her teenage years, her relationship with menstruation, and gives us her opinion on Elia menstrual panties.

 Why did you decide to take part in an Elia shoot?